• Skip to primary navigation

 Instructions

-• Spoon the cooked beef mixture in to a baking dish and top with the cooked potatoes.
+• Spoon the cooked beef mixture into a baking dish and top with the cooked potatoes.

-• Sprinkle with the cheddar and feta.
+• Sprinkle with 30 g Mature cheddar and 15 g Feta.

 • Bake in the oven for 10 minutes or until the cheese had melted.